-Please note that this payment scheme is applicable in 2024 or 2025.
+Please note that updates to this payment scheme might be applicable in 2024 or 2025.

-Each coordinating KIC distributes the EIT funding directly to each of the entities participating in the approved projects.
-The details related to the instalments and final payment conditions (payment structure, etc) are defined in handbook for EIT UM and EIT Manufacturing and as defined in Annex 2 of FSA for EIT Climate KIC.
+EIT Urban Mobility distributes the EIT funding directly to each of the entities participating in the approved projects.
+The details related to the instalments and final payment conditions (payment structure, etc) are defined in this handbook.
+Based on these provisions, different payment percentages are foreseen for partners involved in projects starting from January 2023.